Carina-P/hire-hens/README.md

 # ![An egg](media/favicon.ico)   Hire Hens

 Do you dream about fetching fresch eggs, from your own hens! **Hire Hens**, is the easy way to live your dream and try out having hens in your own backyard.
 We will help you with the "how to" and the equipment you need.
+If you later on, or immediately, decides to buy hens instead - we can help you!

 ## UX
 ### Strategy Plane
 #### Site owner's goal
-- Sell renting packages including hens and accessories.
+- Sell rental packages including hens and accessories.
+- Sell hens, coops, equipment and consumables fitted for hens.
 - Being able to update the information of the page.
+- Being able to administrate orders

 #### External user's goal
-- Hire hens and accessories, as coop and dishes.
+- Hire hens and accessories, as coop, feeders and waterers.
 - Find information:
     - How to hire hens.
     - What a package consists of.
     - How to take care of the hens.
     - How long it is possible to hire and what happens after the hire.
+- Buy hens, coops, equipment and consumables.

 **Site owners need**
-- That it is easy for a user to hire hens.
+- That it is easy for a user to hire hens and accessories.
+- That is easy for a user to buy hens, equipment and consumables.
 - That it is easy and intuitive to update information on the page.
 - Authority to manage information on the page.

 **Users** needs:
-- Easy and intuitive way to hire hens.
+- Easy and intuitive way to hire hens, coops and equipment.
 - Easy to find more information about the rental process and how to take care of a hen.
+- Easy to buy hens and accessories.

 ### Scope Plane
 #### User stories